RickStrahl/Westwind.WebView/HtmlToPdf.md

 On recent updates of Windows 11 and 10, the WebView is pre-installed as a system component.
 On Servers however, you may have to explicitly install the WebView Runtime.

 * [Windows Desktop Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)
 The WebView2 component is dependent on Windows Desktop Runtime libraries and therefore requires the Desktop runtime to be installed **even for server applications**.
+On Server OS versions the WebView2 runtime has to be explicitly installed as it's not pre-installed by Windows.

 ## Using the library
 This library only has a single dependency on the WebView control and provides very fast base Html to PDF conversion.
-This library is lean and fast and does just base Pdf conversion.

 You can install this NuGet package: